graphql/graphql-spec/rfcs/__id.md

 key were not the same thing.
 This proposal focusing only on the use case of uniquely identifying objects to use for caching and deduplicating result values.

+## Remaining questions

+### Dealing with absent IDs

+In previous proposals for this feature, there was the idea that the `__id` feature would simply be omitted from the response if the object being queried didn't have one.
+I think the most reasonable thing to do is to use GraphQL's existing concept of a nullable type, and just return `null` when no ID is available.

 > Credit to Lee Byron for some of the initial content.